-You and your family might find these books and booklets useful.
-There are general books on cancer, and books on treatment and coping.
+You and your family might find these books, booklets and websites useful.
+They include information about cancer, treatment and coping.

 General books about cancer